patrickmaynard/canadian-contaminated-sites/README.md

 ## MANDATORY FUN

-To make get a basic FCSI database up and running, do the following:
+To get a basic FCSI database up and running, do the following:

 -- Install virtualenvwrapper if needed